-Port Vell is at the end of Las Ramblas.
-The homage to Christopher Columbus greets the sea from his superb high-level vantage point, showing the way to the Americas.
-Consequently, Port Vell opens out at his feet, welcoming life and the spirit of the sea into the city of Barcelona.
+Port Vell Marina is at the end of Las Ramblas.
+Christopher Columbus’s homage greets the sea from his superb high-level vantage point, showing the way to the Americas.
+Consequently, Port Vell opens out at his feet, welcoming life and the sea’s spirit into the city of Barcelona.

-After four centuries of service, Port Vell can definitely claim to be the oldest operating port in Barcelona.
-Significantly, it was the first major dock used by the city, offering ships a place to shelter from storms.
-Port Vell effectively separated the city from the sea.
+After four centuries of service, Port Vell can claim to be the oldest operating port in Barcelona.
+It was the first significant dock used by the city, offering ships a place to shelter from storms.
+Port Vell effectively separated the town from the sea.

 A remodelled and extended port now graces the area.
-Nowadays there is a spacious promenade stretching from the imposing Gothic construction of Drassanes to the Llotja de Mar.
-In the centre, in the Portal de la Pau, the open waters now have walkways joining the areas of the port together.
+Nowadays, there is a spacious promenade stretching from the imposing Gothic construction of Drassanes to the Llotja de Mar.
+In the centre, in the Portal de la Pau, the open waters now have walkways joining the port areas together.
 One walkway is the Levadiza Footbridge that connects the port to the modern Maremàgnum shopping centre.
-Additionally, Port Vell is a showcase for contemporary art with works by Roy Lichtenstein, Xavier Mariscal and sculptures by Jaume Plensa floating on the water.
+Additionally, Port Vell is a showcase for contemporary art with Roy Lichtenstein’s works, Xavier Mariscal and sculptures by Jaume Plensa floating on the water.